taras-git/WebAppTester/README.md

 # UI Automation test framework (ATF)

-ATF is designed to execute testcases for "Booking a car" functionality, the execution can be performed on local machine, or on CI (Jenkins)
+ATF is designed to execute UI browser tests, the execution can be performed on local machine, or on CI (Jenkins)